How to add closed captions to your YouTube videos in 2024

 On the edit page, scroll down to SHOW MORE and click it.

-Then scroll down to Language, subtitles, and closed captions (CC) and select your language.
+Then scroll down to Language and caption certification and select your language.

 For now, YouTube can generate automatic captions in a few languages, including: English, German, Dutch, French, Italian, Spanish, Portuguese, Russian, Korean and Japanese (yes, I know, we Europeans are spoiled).